Which documents must be presented when applying for a visa?

 - The following groups of persons are exempted from the payment of visa fees:

-- representatives of charitable organisations up to 25 years of age attending seminars, conferences, sports, cultural or educational events organised by charities.
+- Representatives of non-profit organisations up to 25 years of age attending seminars, conferences, sports, cultural or educational events organised by non-profit organisations.

-- Persons up to the age of 25 years attending seminars, conferences, sports, cultural or educational events organised by charities may also be exempted from visa fees.
+- Persons up to the age of 25 years attending seminars, conferences, sports, cultural or educational events organised by non-profit organisations may also be exempted from visa fees.
 The decision to grant an exemption from the visa fee is at the discretion of the representation.

 The visa fee is a non-refundable handling fee that will not be reimbursed even if the visa application is rejected.

 Depending on the facts of the case, different documents may be required.
 Please inform yourself about any special local requirements on the websites of the Austrian representations concerned.